 Course groups can have their own discussion boards.
 Group discussion boards are available only to users who are members of the group.
 If a group discussion board is available, you can find it in the groups link on the course menu or in the My Groups area.

 You can edit or delete your replies if allowed by your instructor.
 If you post a reply in error and the options to edit or delete don't appear, contact your instructor.

 Doesn't seem familiar?
 Jump to the "Original" help on opening the discussion board.

 Discussions are an online forum about course concepts.
 Your instructor may expect you to create your own discussions and participate in existing ones.
-Sometimes, discussions contribute to your participation grade.
 Your instructor can also grade your contributions.

-To open a discussion, select the Discussions icon on your course's navigation bar.
+From a course, select the Discussions icon on your course's navigation bar.
 Select the discussion from the list that appears.
 Discussions can also appear alongside other course materials on the Course Content page.

 Discussions in the Ultra Course View don't use forums and threads.